Blessing of dimension in Bayesian inference on covariance matrices: Introduction

 \section{Introduction}

 Inference on covariance matrices in high-dimensional data is a key focus in many application areas, motivating a rich literature on associated statistical methods.
-One thread of this literature avoids modeling of the data and instead focuses on high-dimensional covariance matrix estimators under various assumptions on the inherent low-dimensional structure in the data, including (but not limited to) banded covariance \citep{bickel2008regularized}, low rank structure \citep{shikhaliev2019low}, low rank with sparsity \citep{richard2012estimation}, sparse covariance \citep{bien2011sparse}, and sparse inverse precision matrix estimation \citep{zhang2014sparse}.
+One thread of this literature focuses on frequentist estimators of high-dimensional covariance matrices.
+Such approaches avoid direct modeling of the data and simply estimate the covariance under various assumptions on its inherent low-dimensional structure, including (but not limited to) banded covariance \citep{bickel2008regularized}, low-rank structure \citep{shikhaliev2019low}, low-rank with sparsity \citep{richard2012estimation}, sparse covariance \citep{bien2011sparse}, and sparse inverse precision matrix estimation \citep{zhang2014sparse}.
 Our interest is instead in model-based Bayesian approaches, which have advantages in terms of naturally accommodating complexities in the data and quantifying uncertainty, while having disadvantages in terms of computational efficiency, particularly in implementing Markov chain Monte Carlo (MCMC) algorithms to sample from the posterior distribution.